Tucker tensor factor models: matricization and mode-wise PCA estimation: Simulation

 We report the simulation results as the averaged RMSE over 100 replications in Figure \ref{X}.
-From Figure \ref{X}, we can see similar trend to the estimated loading matrix in Figure \ref{A1}.
-First, all four methods, i.e., iTIPUP(1), moPCA, PmoPCA and IPmoPCA, show consistency as the size increases except that our methods do not decrease from size 1 to size 2 in all scenarios, because the convergence rate is dominated by the equivalence of $p_1$, $p_2$ and $p_3$ according to Theorem \ref{PCA_X} and Theorem \ref{consistency_PmoPCA_S}.
-Second, there still exists some outliers for iTIPUP(1) in scenarios 1 and 3.
-At last, IPmoPCA performs slightly better than moPCA and IPmoPCA, but they all outperform iTIPUP(1) for all scenarios, which also illustrates the application robustness.
+From Figure \ref{X}, we can see a similar trend to the estimated loading matrix in Figure \ref{A1}. {All five methods show consistency as the size increases; there still exists some outliers for iTIPUP(1) in Scenarios I and III; the performance of PROJ is still not that satisfactory in Scenarios II and IV; our methods outperform iTIPUP(1) under all scenarios and outperform PROJ under Scenarios II and IV.}